antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Urgency of research: patient material
 ----------------------------------------

 In the former step we derived that Neuroblastoma cell lines seem to be less homogeneous than other childhood tumor classical cell lines.
-These so called classical cell lines have gone through thousands of cloning cycles and usually are pretty far off their original genomic composition.
-We’ve recently isolated from one patient from several tumor sites two biopsies per site.
+These so called classical cell lines have gone through numerous cloning cycles and usually are pretty far off their original genomic composition.
+We have recently established new cell lines from neuroblastoma patients.
+In some cases multiple cell lines were obtained from the same biopsy.
 These are so called isogenic cell line pairs.
 A microscopic image is provided below.

   ![Figure1: Bright field image of isogenic pairs.](_static/images/TumorHeterogeneity_IsoGenicPairsBF.png "Figure1: Bright field image of isogenic pairs.")